jbcjun19/quizRandom/README.md

 # This program will not run.
-Please find the errors - there are 10 in total! (or 11 depending on how you count them)
+Please find the errors

     package com.company;
     import java.util.Random;